 We have been signatories to the UNGPs since 2014 and continue to embed human rights throughout our value chain.
-We do this through our comprehensive human rights impact assessment (HRIA) programme, prioritised by risk and based on a global mapping process.
+We do this through our comprehensive Human Rights Impact Assessment (HRIA) programme, prioritised by risk and based on a global mapping process.
 This programme is our opportunity to reach beyond tier one suppliers to primary producers, such as farmers.
-For more information on our progress against delivery of HRIAs, see GRI 103-02 on page 59 of this ESG Reporting Index.
+For more information on our progress against delivery of HRIAs, see GRI 103-02 on pages 64-65 of this ESG Reporting Index.

-In line with the UNGPs, we have identified issues that are particularly salient to our business: labour rights, including the risk of child labour, especially in agricultural supply networks; treatment of contract labour; and sexual harassment in the hospitality sector.
+In line with the UNGPs, we have identified issues that are particularly salient to our business: labour rights including the risk of child labour, especially in agricultural supply networks, treatment of contract labour, and sexual harassment in the hospitality sector.
 These issues were identified as external risk factors in the places where we operate, rather than through reported incidents in our own value chain.
-For more information about how we manage these risks, see GRI 103-02 and GRI 103-02 on pages 56-57 respectively of this ESG Reporting Index.
+For more information about how we manage these risks, see GRI 103-02 on pages 61-64 of this ESG Reporting Index.